99003753/MiniProject_Python/1_Requirements/Readme.md

 # Requirements
 ## Introduction

 I have some Hospital data that are present in excel sheets.
-So requirement is to make a program in which the user finds a particular patient data that are present in the sheets and it will be displayed in another Master Sheet.
+So requirement is to make a program in which the user finds a particular data that are present in the sheets and it will be displayed in another Master Sheet.